A LESS LONELY ROAD is a stop-motion animation series exploring perspectives on substance use and addiction in Sydney, Australia.

 b) facilitate discussions surrounding different public health interventions, and

-c) foster a sense of community among current and former users.
+c) foster a sense of community among individuals currently using/recovering from substance use.

 This film series is divided into the following two categories:

 1) Context: These short videos provide background information on current patterns of substance use in Sydney.
 These films also explore relevant research and public health initiatives.

 2) Stories: These oral histories focus on personal stories of addiction.